rogergarciaz/PragmaCup/README.md

 ## Resume
 _This web app is part of the Pragma's Cup 2021-08-19.
-Maded by RAGZ._
+Maded only by RAGZ._

 ## Available Scripts
 _Clone or download the repo first, and then continue_